whermany/mirror-validation-protocol/README.md

 ---

+## Status: Work in Progress

+This repository is in early development.
+Features, structure, and documentation may change at any time.

+---

 ## Methodology

 The methodology is relatively straight forward.
 This first phase of the roadmap is comprised of 3 steps.
 You can adjust it to your needs.